 - Don’t include generic screenshots like those of menu

 Can app videos be helpful in increasing downloads?
 YES!
-There is a prediction that by 2018, nearly two-thirds of global traffic will be via video content, according to Cisco.
 While videos are watched on multiple screens, mobile video is one of the most popular ways finding its way to our daily routine.
 Whether you search it, share it, or comment on it, video is one of the most engaging mediums.

 Using the popularity of video to reach your target audience is a great app branding idea.
 You can experiment with display advertising or product placement in video.